Invite friends and family to read the obituary and add memories.

 Judith Mae Binder, 82, passed away peacefully on December 24, 2025 at the Jewish Home of Rochester.
 Born in Philadelphia, PA on January 17, 1943, to Harry E. and Helen M. (Koskul) Binder, Judy was an Elementary Vocal Music Teacher in the Greece Public Schools for more than 20 years.

-While struggling with Lewy Body Dementia herself, Judy was the primary caregiver for her beloved spouse of 48 years, Barbara V. Erbland, who’s Alzheimer’s diagnosis eventually led to her death in November.
+While struggling with Lewy Body Dementia herself, Judy was the primary caregiver for her beloved spouse of 48 years, Barbara V. Erbland, whose Alzheimer’s diagnosis eventually led to her death in November.

 A 1960 graduate of Abraham Lincoln High School in Philadelphia, and a 1964 graduate of the University of Rochester’s Eastman School of Music, Judy’s life was elegant and filled with music, creativity, love and cats.